hanami/guides/content/models/database-configuration.md

 ## Sequel plugins

 Hanami models use [ROM](https://rom-rb.org/) as a low-level backend.
 This means that you can easily use any [Sequel](https://github.com/jeremyevans/sequel) plugins in your app.
-For this you need to define `gateway` block in model configuration and add extention to `gateway.connection` object:
+For this you need to define a `gateway` block in your model configuration and add the extension by calling `extension` on `gateway.connection` and passing the name in:

 ```ruby
 # config/environment.rb